SEO Research

 List the equivalent pages on both sites.

-This helps because many redesign conversations compare one polished competitor page against your entire messy site.
-That is not a fair test.
+This simple step prevents a common mistake: comparing one polished competitor page against your entire messy site.
+That’s not a fair test.

 You need page-role parity before you need visual opinions.